FoxIO-LLC/ja4tscan/README.md

 | Ubiquiti Router | 43440_2-4-8-1-3_1460_12_1-2-4-8-17 |

 Things to think about:
 Most systems have a Maximum Segment Size (MSS) of 1460.
 A MSS slightly below 1460, such as 1436, suggests a network element in-line before the system.
 A MSS around 1380 may suggest the traffic is bouncing through a intermediary device.
 AWS systems use a MSS of 8961.
+More testing is ongoing to correlate an amount of MSS and Window Size change to corresponding network conditions.

 Windows-based systems tend to send a RST packet after several TCP retransmissions, denoted in the fingerprint with a "R".
 Linux-based systems do not send RST packets.

 ## Usage